-The Rutgers Addiction Research Center (RuARC): Our nation is in the midst of an unprecedented opioid epidemic.
-More people died from drug overdoses in 2014 than in any year on record, and the majority of drug overdose deaths (more than six out of ten) involved an opioid.
+The Rutgers Addiction Research Center (RARC): Our nation is in the midst of an unprecedented opioid epidemic.
+The number of people dying from drug overdoses have been increasing each year and the majority of drug overdose deaths (more than six out of ten) involved an opioid.
 The Rutgers ARC at BHI will build collaborations among scientists with the multidisciplinary expertise required to advance our understanding of the causes of opioid addiction.
-Housed within the Rutgers Brain Health Institute, ARC will be composed of faculty across all Rutgers schools and campuses with expertise in addiction prevention, research, treatment, education, and public policy, especially including Robert Wood Johnson Medical School, New Jersey Medical School, School of Arts and Sciences, Center for Alcohol Studies, Center for Tobacco Studies, School of Public Health, School of Social Work, School of Nursing, University Behavioral Health Care, School of Pharmacy, and the Institute for Health, Health Care Policy and Aging Research.
-ARC will be the only comprehensive addiction center in NJ with the capacity to impact the addiction epidemic through the diverse strengths of its members by integrating the following cutting edge approaches:
+Housed within the Rutgers Brain Health Institute, RARC will be composed of faculty across all Rutgers schools and campuses.
+Currently there are more than 30 faculty with expertise in addiction prevention, research, treatment, education, and public policy, especially including Robert Wood Johnson Medical School, New Jersey Medical School, School of Arts and Sciences, Center for Alcohol Studies, Center for Tobacco Studies, School of Public Health, School of Social Work, School of Nursing, University Behavioral Health Care, School of Pharmacy, and the Institute for Health, Health Care Policy and Aging Research.
+RARC will be the only comprehensive addiction center in NJ with the capacity to impact the addiction epidemic through the diverse strengths of its members by integrating the following cutting edge approaches:

 - Precision Medicine research and knowledge development that crosses multiple disciplines and addresses individual differences and needs in addiction treatment